LLNL/CHAI/docs/sphinx/advanced_configuration.rst

   This option will remove all usage of the ``ArrayManager`` class and let the ``ManagedArray`` objects function as thin wrappers around a raw pointer.
-This option can only be used with CPU-only allocations, or with CUDA Unified Memory.
+This option can be used with CPU-only allocations, or with CUDA Unified Memory.

 * ENABLE_TESTING